YoganandhanJ/Consumer_Goods_AD_HOC_Analysis_MYSQL/README.md

 This repository contains the code and SQL queries used for the Consumer Goods domain.
 In this project, I will be working with a dataset related to consumer goods.
 The goal is to answer ten specific ad hoc requests using SQL queries.
 The data used in this project belongs to "AtliQ Hardwares", a leading hardware company specializing in PCs, printers, mice, and computers with a global reach.

 # Project Structure #
-SQL Files: The SQL queries for each of the ten ad hoc requests can be found in the SQL files.
+SQL Files: The SQL queries for each of the ten ad hoc requests can be found in the Consume Good Analytics pfd file.
 These queries are designed to extract and manipulate the necessary data to answer the specific questions.

 # Skills Learnt #
 1.SQL Query Writing using CTE,rank,joins, date functions,sub-queries,numeric functions etc,